 - The price has to move quite a bit to cause a reversal.
 This is good and bad.
 The good part is it helps keep us in moves until there is a meaningful reversal, but it also means we give up a chunk of profit by waiting for the reversal.
 I don’t mind this because it is very hard to get out at tops and bottoms anyway.

-This brings us to a couple of other problems.
+This brings up a couple of other problems.
 Since we are likely going to be waiting for boxes to form and be confirmed (a closing price on the timeframe chosen), we may face quite a bit of slippage by waiting for that confirmation.
 Assume there is a big news announcement at 8:30 AM.
 A new one minute time period has just started, so the closing price won’t come in for another 59 seconds.
 The price is skyrocketing, and you will start to see boxes form, possibly many of them, but they aren’t confirmed yet.

 By the time they are confirmed the price could be miles away from the entry price expected.
 In hindsight the chart makes it look like you could have easily gotten in because all those boxes appear at 45-degree angles, but the price may have jumped inside of your 1-minute timeframe (whatever timeframe you use) resulting in you missing a good chunk of that trade.